-Starting in the dark at 0400 hours, you and your race partner will hit a series checkpoints spread around beautiful Cypress Hills, Alberta.
-Hike, bike, kayak, and bushwhack your way to each checkpoint with only a map and compass to guide you.
+The Full Race – Starting in the dark at 0400 hours, you and your race partner will attempt to hit a series checkpoints spread throughout the park within 9hrs.
+Hiking, biking, paddling your way through the bush with only a map and compass to guide you.

-This shorter event (4.5 hours) is designed for newcomers, families, and anyone wanting to get a taste of adventure racing.
-Afraid of the dark?
+The Lite Race – This shorter event (4.5 hours) is designed for newcomers, families, and anyone wanting to get a taste of adventure racing.
 The race starts at 0830 hours.
-Afraid of getting lost?
-Use your GPS in addition to a map and compass!
+Lite Racers get the advantage of using a GPS in addition to a map and compass!
 Hike, bike, paddle, and just have fun!

 SEASAR – South Eastern Alberta Search And Rescue